mworion/MountWizzard4/docs/source/satellite/index.rst

 .. note:: The solid line shows the track before meridian transit, the dotted
           line the track after meridian transit.
-The resulting white background shows the resulting track, which takes flip slew tolerance into account.
+The resulting white background shows the resulting track, which takes flip track tolerance into account.
+          If you change settings in satellite (or even limits), MW4 will update the tracks path in plot accordingly and reset the prog state.

 Select only a segment before a meridian transit (and therefore avoiding a flip during tracking):